Ishita2015/SwagLabs_UI_Automation/README.md

 3. The project will be imported and there is nothing special to do.

-4. Now, you can run the `testng.xml` as a TestNG suite and it adds the item into the cart and place the order.
+4. Now, you can run the `testng.xml` as a TestNG suite and it adds the item into the cart and places the order.